 The mind creates the abyss, the heart crosses it.

-For this recipe use either dried or fresh mushrooms.
+For this recipe use both fresh and dried mushrooms.
 Potatoes add a little heartiness to the soup.
 Blend until silky smooth.
 Garnish the Wild Mushroom and Sunchoke Soup with a drizzle of truffle oil and a sprig of thyme.
 Inhale its earthy goodness.

 A beautiful, light and elegant start to your holiday meal . . . and a delicious introduction to using sunchokes!